18vmck/AmazonWebScraper/README.md

 ### [Download for Windows](https://github.com/18vmck/AmazonWebScraper/raw/main/AmazonWebScraper(Windows).zip)
 ### [Download for Mac OS](https://github.com/18vmck/AmazonWebScraper/raw/main/AmazonWebScraper(Mac).zip)
-**If it doesn't work immediately, restart bash shell, needs to resource .bashrc**

 This is to be used with a standard bash terminal, either GitBash on Windows or Terminal on mac
     - The code is executed using a personalized bash function 'amazon'